 As a yoga teacher, even with only a weekly class, I can see dramatic improvements for newcomers, in muscular strength, which of course includes the ability to balance.
 And it may only be simple moves that we are starting with!!
 And I also notice that concentration improves fast.
 And that people are just looking better.

 Any physical movement that we use, even as simple as reaching for something, works our muscles.
-Because our muscles are doing the work, from brain impulses telling them what to do!
-Of course, this all goes on within the secret language of the body!!
+Because our muscles are doing the work, from brain impulses telling them what to do.
+Of course, this all goes on within the secret language of the body.
 We are unaware of it happening.

 I'm very conscious of people getting their body to move, so that they can easily improve their quality of life, & improve their physical strength.
 Early on as a yoga teacher, I noticed that there was a direct relationship between physical strength & emotional strength, which I guess can be translated as :

 And as a yoga teacher, I actually don't think that yoga is the only way to keep fit.
 I truly believe that whatever suits you, your personality, the time that you have available, & your life, is the best way.

-vascular health, & helps clear the head.
+- Going for a walk improves cardiovascular health, & helps clear the head.

 Move To Stay Young

 If you watch children at play, they are always moving.
 To stay young, we need to move too.
 Another important thing: exercise thickens our skin which means we get less wrinkles. (just saying......).
 When I had a long period of inactivity from a damaged foot, I started to get wrinkles.
 It was actually disheartening.